 Diabetes is a progressive or changing disease so that management continually needs a tuneup.
-This may often require new knowldge, new skills, new medication or all of these.
+This may mean the need for new knowledge, new skills, new medication or all of these.
 Regular visits means you can keep your self-management skills up to speed with your needs.

-Regular visits ensure that progression in diabetes is managed proactively rather than retroactively when things are already out of control.
+Regular visits ensure that progression in diabetes is managed proactively rather than retrospectively when things are already out of control.

 The diabetes world is a rapidly changing one.
 New knowledge and new management options are being introduced every day.
 By having regular visits you will be able to stay abreast of all the new developments.